GabrielSkogHD/GabrielSkogHD/README.md

 # Hi 👋, I'm Gabriel
-I'm a Computer Science student at LTH in Sweden.
+I'm a Computer Engineering student at LTH in Sweden.
 I'm passionate about software development and exploring new technologies.

 - 🔭 I’m currently working on concurrent Java projects.
 - 🌱 I’m learning more about concurrent programming and functional programming.